The following abbreviations and acronyms used in this disclosure statement are defined below:

 Competition exists in all of the Company's businesses.

 All of the Company's businesses are subject to competition.
 Construction services' competition is based primarily on price and reputation for quality, safety and reliability.
 Construction materials products are marketed under highly competitive conditions and are subject to such competitive forces as price, service, delivery time and proximity to the customer.
 The electric utility and natural gas industries also are experiencing increased competitive pressures as a result of consumer demands, technological advances and other factors.
 The pipeline and midstream business competes with several pipelines for access to natural gas supplies and gathering, transportation and storage business.
-The refining business competes with larger and more diverse refineries that may be better positioned to withstand volatile industry and pricing conditions.
 Competition could negatively affect the Company's results of operations, financial position and cash flows.

 The Company could be subject to limitations on its ability to pay dividends.

 The Company depends on earnings from its divisions and dividends from its subsidiaries to pay dividends on its common stock.
 Regulatory, contractual and legal limitations, as well as capital requirements and the Company's financial performance or cash flows, could limit the earnings of the Company's divisions and subsidiaries which, in turn, could restrict the Company's ability to pay dividends on its common stock and adversely affect the Company's stock price.